 Terminate analog inputs.
-Two isolated analog inputs are available on the main board (refer to figure 3).
-These inputs can accept a 4-20 mA or 0-5 V signal.
-Position analog channel signal selector to the left for a 4-20 mA signal and to the right for a 0-5 V signal.
+Two isolated analog inputs are available on the mainboard (refer to Figure 3).
+These inputs can accept a 4-20 mA or 0-5 volt signal.
+Position analog channel signal selector to the left for a 4-20 mA signal and to the right for a 0-5 volt signal.
+If you use the auxiliary output power source, slip the ferrite core over the positive conductor (see Figure 3, Case 1 and Figure 4B).